Hermit crabs are easy pickings for other wildlife, whether on land or underwater.

-Life is dangerous for wild hermit crabs.
-These animals are easy pickings for other wildlife, whether on land or underwater.
-Thankfully, hermit crabs are skilled survivors.
-They employ a range of defensive tactics to avoid becoming a small meal for a larger animal.
+However, hermit crabs are skilled survivors, employing a range of defensive tactics to avoid becoming a small meal for a larger predatory animal.

 Are Wild Hermit Crabs at Risk from Predators?

-For hermit crabs, danger is all around them.
-Why are hermit crabs vulnerable to predators?
-Simply because they are small and comparatively docile.
+For hermit crabs, dangers are all around them, as they’re small and comparatively docile.
 Hermit crabs are seen as an easy target by many larger species.